 - 16.2.4 The Student Card is the property of the University and is not transferable.
 It should not be used by anybody else except its named holder.
-Misuse or falsification of the Card constitutes a major offence, and any student who commits this offence will be subject to disciplinary actions. - 16.2.5 Misuse of Student Cards occurred at Lee Shau Kee Complex may result in disciplinary actions including but not exclusively suspension of the rights to use sports facilities of both the Student Card owner and card user.
+Misuse or falsification of the Card constitutes a major offence, and any student who commits this offence will be subject to disciplinary actions. - 16.2.5 Misuse of Student Cards occurred at Lee Shau Kee Complex (the Complex) may result in disciplinary actions including but not exclusively suspension of the rights to use sports facilities of both the Student Card named holder and the card user.
 Detailed regulations of the Complex are contained in the "Lee Shau Kee Complex - Information for Users" published by the Student Affairs Office.

-- 16.2.6 Cases of misuse of Student Cards in venues other than the Sports and Amenities Centre will be handled by respective School(s) to which the students concerned belong or the Residential Colleges Student Disciplinary Committee (RCSDC), as deemed appropriate, in accordance with the set procedures. - 16.2.7 In case that a Student Card is lost or damaged, the student concerned should submit an application for a replacement.
+- 16.2.6 Cases of misuse of Student Cards in venues other than the Lee Shau Kee Complex will be handled by the academic support and administrative office concerned or by respective School(s) to which the students concerned belong or the Residential Colleges Student Disciplinary Committee (RCSDC), as deemed appropriate, in accordance with the set procedures. - 16.2.7 In case that a Student Card is lost or damaged, the student concerned should submit an application for a replacement.
 A replacement fee will be charged.
 Should the original Student Card be found subsequently, s/he should return the original Student Card to the Registry as soon as possible for invalidation.
 Possession of more than one Student Card at the same time is not allowed and the student will be subject to disciplinary actions.